Failsafe787/Hx10HD-TWRP/README.md

 ## Port guide

 0. Unlock your bootloader.
 There're plenty of tutorials around the net, just search "Unlock bootloader Marshmallow".
 No unlock code is required.
-You'll lose your waranty.
+You'll lose your warranty.

 1. Check if your tablet is a revision 1704 one looking at its serial number.
 You can find it on the back cover, and must corresponds to `S\N:SP10HXBH1704******`